 The details of the story of the Harlem Hellfighters is what makes it a comprehensive look at this group born through World War I. I was blown-away by the references and short story of Henry Johnson from Albany, NY, knowing that it could be used to bolster the information that students hear from living here, but also stories about German tactics, trench warfare, and situations regarding who would lead, fight, and how they would organize.

 Likewise, I thought the book could have ended less abruptly.
 It seemed like the war was over, the parade happened, Miles threw in a bit about the race riots and the book was done.
 It would have served the book better to have a more complete conclusion.
 Overall a good nonfiction read focusing on overcoming obstacles and national pride.
 Feb 16, Charles Martin rated it liked it Shelves: information-biography.

 Walter Dean Myers focuses primarily on the African American experience in his writing, and this nonfiction text is no exception.

-go to link The book is full of various pictures, memos, quotations, letters, posters, etc. The second half of the text is much more personal and engaging than the first half -- which I credit to the inclusion of more specific anecdotal stories about specific soldiers.
+go to site The book is full of various pictures, memos, quotations, letters, posters, etc. The second half of the text is much more personal and engaging than the first half -- which I credit to the inclusion of more specific anecdotal stories about specific soldiers.
 I still feel the book only scratches the surface about the experience; Walter Dean Myers focuses primarily on the African American experience in his writing, and this nonfiction text is no exception.